MARS-Group-HAW/blueprint-soh/README.md

 git clone https://git.haw-hamburg.de/mars/model-smart-open-hamburg-po.git
 ```

-Download and install the SDK for NetCore 3.1 from the official [website] (https://dotnet.microsoft.com/download/dotnet-core/3.1).
+Download and install the SDK for NetCore 3.1 from the official [website](https://dotnet.microsoft.com/download/dotnet-core/3.1).

-Navigate into the cloned directory and make sure that all required dependencies are installed automatically by building the model in the directory where the LIFE.sln file is located:
+Navigate into the cloned directory and make sure that all required dependencies are installed automatically by building the model in the directory where the SOHModel.sln file is located:

 ```
 dotnet build